iamtridwan/iamtridwan/README.md

 # ⚡ Fun fact: ...

 - I am a frontend developer ✨
-- Love working with front end techologies such as
+- Love working with front end techologies such as Angular, React, HTML, CSS and Javascript
-- Angular, React, HTML, CSS and Javascript
+-  i am from 🇳🇬